nextcloud/all-in-one/readme.md

 - For Synology, the command for this example would be `sudo chown -R 33:0 /volume1/docker/nextcloud/data` and `sudo chmod -R 750 /volume1/docker/nextcloud/data`
 - On Windows, this command is not needed.

 ⚠️ **Attention:** It is very important to change the datadir **before** Nextcloud is installed/started the first time and not to change it afterwards!
+If you still want to do it afterwards, see [this](https://github.com/nextcloud/all-in-one/discussions/890#discussioncomment-3089903) on how to do it.

 ### How to allow the Nextcloud container to access directories on the host?
 By default, the Nextcloud container is confined and cannot access directories on the host OS.
 You might want to change this when you are planning to use local external storage in Nextcloud to store some files outside the data directory and can do so by adding the environmental variable `NEXTCLOUD_MOUNT` to the initial startup of the mastercontainer.
 Allowed values for that variable are strings that start with `/` and are not equal to `/`.